freeCodeCamp/freeCodeCamp/guide/english/r/functions/index.md

 Functions can be named and called repeatedly or can be run anonymously in place (similar to lambda functions in python).

-Developing full understanding of R functions requires understanding of environments.
+Developing full understanding of R functions requires the understanding of environments.
 Environments are simply a way to manage objects.
-An example of environments in action is that you can use a redundant variable name within a function, that won't be affected if the larger runtime already has the same variable.
+An example of environments in action is that you can use a redundant variable name within a function, and that variable won't be affected if the larger runtime already has the same variable.
 Additionally, if a function calls a variable not defined within the function it will check the higher level environment for that variable.

 ### Syntax